wslu42/qmonopoly/README.md

 To make this game suitable to play with adolescents and adults alike, we derived our story line from the fable "The Little Prince".

 ## Rule 101
 The players are going to collect quantum logic gates (X, H, CX gates) from the monopoly-like game map to put together some quantum circuits which generate the given challenge quantum state set (|000> + |011>, for example).
-The player will be rewarded with a rose when solved a challenge, and the first player who collected 5 roses will be the winner!
+The player will be rewarded with a rose when solved a challenge, and the first player who collected 10 roses will be the winner!

 ## Procedure:

 ### Preparation phase
+- The host assigns one challenge question (a combination 1 or 2 of quantum states can be obtained from 3-qubit quantum circuits) to each player
+- Each player decide one number between 1-8 as their passcode to the greenhouse.
+Be aware that other player can guess your number by putting together a quantum circuit generate the binary state maps to your number.
+(For example, if a player uses X gate on qubit two and generate 010, that means he/she "guess" your passcode to be "3" (we started from 1 instead of 0 in the passcode))
+- Each player picks one token and decide the playing sequence (from the youngest to the oldest), and the host arrange the sequence of the token by the map accordingly as a reminder.

 ### Main game phase
 After the preparation phase, the main game phase follows and all players proceed in turns.
 During each turn a player will: